jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 and those things really were bytes.

-The initiallizers for :class:`TestGroup` and :class:`TestCase`
+The initializers for :class:`TestGroup` and :class:`TestCase`
-automatically perform *some* necessary conversions from hexidecimal strings to :py:class:`bytes` or :py:class:`int` as appropriate.
+automatically perform *some* necessary conversions from hexadecimal strings to :py:class:`bytes` or :py:class:`int` as appropriate.
-It does this using the data from :attr:`TestData.formats`, which is a mapping from JSON keywords to information about how the string is formated.
+It does this using the data from :attr:`TestData.formats`, which is a mapping from JSON keywords to information about how the string is formatted.

 .. testcode::